 – Definitely not cheap

-The 12.9-inch iPad Pro (5th Generation) is probably the most powerful tablet ever made, which is why it’s also the best choice for users who need an iPad that can handle graphics-intensive applications, including everyone’s favorite digital illustration app, Procreate.
-The iPad Pro’s massive 12.9-inch Liquid Retina XDR display uses over 10,000 LEDs to reach a peak brightness of 1600 nits (far higher than many laptops), providing digital artists and illustrators a bright and clear canvas that works better than many dedicated digital painting tablets.
+The 12.9-inch iPad Pro (6th Gen) is probably the most powerful tablet ever made, which is why it’s also the best choice for users who need an iPad that can handle graphics-intensive applications, including everyone’s favorite digital illustration app, Procreate.
+The iPad Pro’s massive 12.9-inch Liquid Retina XDR display uses LEDs to reach a peak brightness of 1600 nits (far higher than many laptops), providing digital artists and illustrators with a bright and clear canvas that works better than many dedicated digital painting tablets.

-Of course, it will take more than a couple robust applications to stress the iPad Pro.
-Thanks to its powerful M1 system on a chip (SoC), the 12.9-inch iPad Pro can handle any task or workflow that comes its way.
-With the M1 chipset, you are getting the power and performance of a desktop computer in a tablet.
-In addition to being an all-powerful patron of the arts, the iPad Pro also features the best camera setup ever put in an iPad tablet, next-generation connectivity including Wi-Fi 6, Bluetooth 5, and Thunderbolt via USB-C (finally!), as well as so, so much more.
+Of course, it will take more than a couple of robust applications to stress the iPad Pro.
+Thanks to its powerful M2 system on a chip (SoC), the 12.9-inch iPad Pro can handle any task or workflow that comes its way.
+With the M2 chipset, you are getting the power and performance of a desktop computer in a tablet.
+In addition to being an all-powerful patron of the arts, the iPad Pro also features the best camera setup ever put in an iPad tablet, next-gen connectivity including WiFi 6, Bluetooth 5, and Thunderbolt via USB-C (finally!), as well as so, so much more.

-Why It Made the Cut: The 4th-Generation iPad Air delivers a balanced attack of speed, processing power, and portability, making it the best iPad for students.
+Why It Made the Cut: The 4th-Gen iPad Air delivers a balanced attack of speed, processing power, and portability, making it the best iPad for students.

 – Display: 10.9-inch Liquid Retina display